 Hands up if this sounds familiar…

-Or maybe you live in the country and you’re awoken at dawn by a wailing infant who has adorable (but ridiculously loud) birds chirping outside her window.
+Or maybe you’re little one wakes at dawn to the tune of adorable (but loud) birds chirping outside her window.

 The main concern parents have about trying this is usually about their child becoming “addicted” to white noise, and that’s a valid point.

 My experience is that there’s absolutely no need to worry about